-- For if the eagerness is present, it’s acceptable according to what he has, not according to what he doesn’t have.
+- For if the eagerness is present, it’s acceptable according to what a man has; not according to what he doesn’t have.

-- For this isn’t so others have ease but you have affliction, but so there is equality.
+- For this isn’t so that others have ease and you have affliction, but so there’s equality.

 - At the present season, your overflow would go to those in need, so also their overflow might go into your need, so there might be equality.

-- Just as it was – and is – written, “The man who gathered much didn’t have abundance; the man who gathered little didn’t lack.“quotation/allusion to Exodus 16:18
+- Just as it is *written, “The man who gathered much didn’t have abundance; the man who gathered little didn’t lack.“1quotation/allusion to Exodus 16:18

 - But grace be to God, the One who put the same eagerness for you into the heart of Titus.